dowdt/facebook-rss/README.md

 ```
 pip install facebook-scraper
 ```
-For better reliability you should download your facebook cookies into a cookies.json file.
+**NOTE**: For better reliability you should download your facebook cookies into a cookies.json file.
 You can use these browser extensions:
     - for [chrome](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg)
     - for [firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/).